jfrog/jfrog-cli/README.md

 #### The *version-create* (vc) command

 ##### Function
-Used for creating versions in Bintray
+Used for creating a version in Bintray

 ##### Command options
 The command uses the global options, in addition to the following command options.